How to replace the light seals of your analog camera

 The following video (in English, with German subtitles) shows the process in detail:

-If you own one or more analog cameras, then the chances are high that the light seals need to be replaced on one or all of them.
+If you own one or more analogue cameras, then the chances are high that the light seals on one or all of them need to be replaced.

-These small foam strips decompose over time and can cause light leaks that can completely ruin your photos in the worst case.
-In any case, image quality suffers, and unfortunately, over 90% of all cameras available on the market (even from retailers!) are sold with defective light seals.
+These small foam strips break down over time and can cause light leaks that, in the worst case, can completely ruin your photos.
+In any case, the image quality suffers, and unfortunately, over 90% of all cameras available on the market (even from dealers!) are sold with defective light seals.

-Unless the seller explicitly states otherwise, you can assume that a camera is being sold with defective light seals.
+If the seller doesn't explicitly state it, you can assume that a camera is being sold with defective light seals.

-Photo: So-called Lichtlecks or "light leaks" due to defective light seals
+Photo: So-called light leaks or "light leaks" caused by defective light seals

-The exchange requires some time, patience, and nerves, but it can also be done by amateurs on a quiet afternoon.
-In this guide, I will show you step by step how to replace the light seals – just like we used to do in our small camera workshop.
-We have sealed hundreds, if not thousands, of cameras this way, and it has always worked reliably.
+The replacement requires some time, patience, and nerves, but it can also be done well by beginners on a quiet afternoon.
+In this guide, I'll show you step by step how to replace the light seals – just like we used to do in our small camera workshop.
+We've sealed hundreds, if not thousands, of cameras this way, and it has always worked reliably.

 What you need

-- Prefabricated light sealing set or foam mats in various thicknesses for cutting
+- Pre-made light seal set or foam mats in various thicknesses for cutting

-- Most of the time, you need a 1 mm thick mat for the seals on the back wall.
+- Usually you need a 1 mm thick mat for the seals on the back cover

 - and a 2 mm thick mat for the mirror stop damper

-- Rug knife, ruler, and cutting mat (for self-cutters)
+- Carpet knife, ruler, and cutting mat (for self-cutters)

 - Cotton swabs

-- Small slotted screwdriver for scraping off old seals
+- Small flathead screwdriver to scrape off the old seals

-- Tweezers for the precise positioning of the new seals
+- Tweezers for precise positioning of the new seals

-- Painter's tape (to protect the closure during cleaning)
+- Painter's tape (to protect the shutter during cleaning)

 - Microfiber cloth and toothbrush (for final cleaning)

-In our finished light sealing set you get everything you need for the replacement except for the solvent (isopropanol), including a special tweezers with an integrated scraper for stubborn sealant residues.
+In our ready-made light seal set you get everything you need for the replacement except the solvent (isopropanol), including special tweezers with an integrated scraper for stubborn seal residues.

-Photo: Contents of our light sealing set from Ausgeknipst with pre-cut light seals in various thicknesses and widths, cotton swabs, cold shoe cover (available as a bonus in Feb 2025) & special tweezers.
+Photo: Contents of our light seal set from Ausgeknipst with pre-cut light seals in various thicknesses and widths, cotton swabs, cold shoe cover (available as a bonus in Feb 2025) & special tweezers.

 Step 1: Remove the old light seals